Consider one of these N.C. food gifts to buy in-store or order online for family, friends, hosts and more.

 Videri Chocolate Factory

 This chocolate factory in the Warehouse District offers gift sets online that include their signature bars (hello, salted caramel!), hot chocolate mix, as well as individual bonbons.
-Or stop by the store at 327 W. Davie St. to grab a few bars to keep on hand as last-minute hostess gifts.
+Or stop by the store at 327 W. Davie St. to grab a few bars to keep on hand as last-minute host gift ideas.

 Yah’s Best Products